Generating Wealth Through Cycle Investing

 That preparation works best when it starts with a structured investment process and a set of written investment rules.

-These cycles may be:
+These cycles may include:

-- Economic cycles
+- economic cycles

-- Market sentiment cycles
+- market sentiment cycles

-- Interest rate cycles
+- interest rate cycles

-- Asset valuation cycles
+- asset valuation cycles

 During cycles, investors tend to: